UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 *Example 2: There is a single testcase file which is run using different generics in a specified order.*

-* Same as Example 1, but using the generics to identify the first TC and avoid loading the database.
+* Same as Example 1, but using the generics to identify the first TC which should not load the database.

 .. note::